Jacorb90/Prestige-Tree/docs/custom-tab-layouts.md

 - bar: Display a bar.
 The argument is the id of the bar to display.

+- infobox: Display an infobox.
+The argument is the id of the infobox to display.

 - toggle: A toggle button that toggles a bool value.
 The data is a pair that identifies what bool to toggle, [layer, id]